hall/config/cad/README.md

 # computer aided design

-Start a shell with

-    nix-shell
+Load the environment with

+    nix develop '.#cad'

-Then start the jupyter notebook server
+Then start jupyterlab with

-    jupyter lab
+    lab

-Set the url (w/ token) as codium's remote jupyter server.